ZipiRo/CharGraph-1.2/README.md

 ## Description

-Embark on a creative journey into the realm of character-based graphics with CharGraph++, a powerful C++ library designed to bring your imagination to life on the console screen.
+Embark on a creative journey into the realm of character-based graphics with CharGraph++, a C++ library designed to bring your imagination to life on the console screen.
 With CharGraph++, you can effortlessly create captivating shapes, render text, and develop interactive applications, including simple games.

 #### Key Features